Loading...

 Across all climates, a limited number of crops can be farmed during winter (and to some degree, the tropical dry season).
 Autumn and winter coincide with the tropical wet season, while the tropical dry season coincides with spring and summer, allowing for trade between towns in different climates.

-Experimental Plugin Dev Blog #5: Seasons and Weather about 1 month ago
+Experimental Plugin Dev Blog #5: Seasons and Weather 3 months ago

 AlmondNine00: